emissary-ingress/emissary/docs/reference/debugging.md

   Normal  ScalingReplicaSet  2m    deployment-controller  Scaled up replica set ambassador-85c4cf67b to 3
 ```

-You can also describe individual Pods, paying particular attention to the "Status" field (at the top of the output) and the "Events" log (at the bottom of the output).
-The "Events" log will often show issues such as image pull failures, volume mount issues, and container crash loops e.g.:
+You can also describe individual Pods, paying particular attention to the "Status" field (at the top of the output) and the "Events" log (at the bottom of the output). *The "Events" log will often show issues such as image pull failures, volume mount issues, and container crash loops,* e.g.:

 ```shell
 $ kubectl get pods